Things to Do in Portland Oregon – 23 Amazing Activities to Try

 Conclude your day of tree-focused tranquility with a stroll through the Japanese Gardens.
 This breathtaking homage to the land of the rising sun is thoroughly authentic and contains eight unique gardenscapes.
 View a strolling pond, a ceremonial teahouse, and natural, flat, and sandstone gardens.

 Pro Tip: If you visit in March, you must document the sensational scenery of the cherry blossom trees.
-They will be in full bloom.
+They will be in full bloom and it is one of the most anticipated activities in Portland.

 Tom McCall Waterfront Park

-Sparkling riverside views, fascinating historical monuments, and plenty of space for outdoor exercise make the Tom McCall Waterfront Park a downtown destination of note.
+Sparkling riverside views, fascinating historical monuments, and plenty of space for outdoor exercise make the Tom McCall Waterfront Park a downtown destination of note and among the top things to do Portland Oregon.

 Strap on your in-line skates, grab that bike or that pooch and prepare for an afternoon of Stumptown exploration.
 Tom McCall Waterfront Park hugs the winding Willamette River and is home to many events, festivals, and cultural monuments.